Qian Hong (Jin dynasty): Life

 Qian Hong was the second son of Qian Zhao (牽招), a military general of the Cao Wei state in the Three Kingdoms period.
 He initially served as the Administrator (太守) of Longxi Commandery (隴西郡; around present-day Longxi County, Gansu).
-In 263, he participated in the campaign against Wei's rival state, Shu Han, as a subordinate of the Wei general Deng Ai.
+In late 263, he participated in the campaign against Wei's rival state, Shu Han, as a subordinate of the Wei general Deng Ai.
 After the fall of Shu, the Wei government appointed Qian Hong as the Administrator of Shu Commandery (蜀郡; around present-day Chengdu, Sichuan).
 Between 264 and 265, he was promoted to Army Protector Who Inspires Might (振威護軍).